 There are many ways to switch up this greek yogurt chicken salad.

-- This salad is great with leftover turkey.
-Use the same amount of chopped turkey and keep the rest of the recipe the same.
-If you want to use canned tuna, then check out this no mayo tuna salad recipe.
+- This salad is great with leftover turkey; use the same amount of chopped turkey and keep the rest of the recipe the same.
+If you want to use canned tuna, then check out this healthy tuna salad recipe.
 Or this healthy egg salad recipe is good too.

 - Leave out the avocado.
 The avocado adds to the creamy texture and, in my opinion, helps the salad taste more like a mayo-based recipe.
 However, if you don’t like avocado, leave it out and add ½ cup of Greek Yogurt instead.

-- Fresh fruit – Red grapes or green apple are classic chicken salad ingredients and are delicious in this healthy version.
+- Add fresh fruit.
+Red grapes or green apples are classic chicken salad ingredients and are delicious in this healthy version.

-- Dried fruit – Dried cranberries are my favorite dried fruit stir into this recipe but use any of your favorites.
+- Add dried fruit.
+Dried cranberries are my favorite stir into this recipe but use any of your favorites.

-- Nuts – walnuts, pecans, and sliced almonds are all delicious!
+- Add nuts.
+Walnuts, pecans, and sliced almonds are all delicious!

-- Use fresh herbs – fresh dill is scrumptious!
+- Use fresh herbs.
+Fresh dill is scrumptious!
 Fresh parsley is nice too.

 - Give it a Greek flair by adding in some feta cheese and oregano.

-- Want a good crunch?
-Add even more red onion, or try a favorite crunchy veggie like carrots or jicama.
+- For more crunch add more red onion, or try a favorite crunchy veggie like carrots or jicama.

-This healthy chicken salad recipe can be stored in an airtight container in the refrigerator for up to 3 days.
-If you’re going to keep it the maximum time, then I recommend adding the total amount of the lime juice to prevent the avocado from browning.
+This chicken salad with yogurt recipe can be stored in an airtight container in the refrigerator for up to 3 days.
+If you’re going to keep it the maximum time, I recommend adding the total amount of lime juice to prevent the avocado from browning.

-This chicken salad can not be frozen.
-However, you can freeze the cooked shredded or chopped chicken ahead of time.
-I recommend freezing into portions, so it’s ready to use in this healthy chicken salad recipe.
+You cannot freeze this recipe, but you can freeze the cooked shredded or chopped chicken ahead of time.
+I recommend freezing it into portions so it’s ready to use in this healthy chicken salad recipe.